 The use of technology at LAAA is a privilege - not a right.
 Inappropriate use or vandalism by students will result in disciplinary action and limitation/cancellation of user privileges appropriate to the offense.
-If damage occurs due to willful misconduct, the user may be permanently restricted from the use of technology and charged for the cost of repair or replacement for such damage.
-Before students are permitted to use LAAA technology, all students and their parent/guardian must sign the Acceptable Use Policy and Chromebook Agreement.
-These signed documents must be returned to your student's teacher by the first week of school.
-The documents include, among other things, appropriate use of technology such as using computers only with permission of a teacher, and for academic purposes.
+If damage occurs due to willful or neglectful misconduct, the user may be permanently restricted from the use of technology and charged for the cost of repair or replacement for such damage.

+Before students are permitted to use LAAA technology, all students and their parent/guardian must accept the Technology Agreement, Acceptable Use Policy, and Internet Safety Policy.
+These documents will be sent to families from PermissionClick as part of the insurance policy purchase.
+The purchase of insurance through the school - either through PermissionClick, in person, or via any other means - is considered acceptance of these policies.